 How to Spot a Fake NBA Jersey

-An unfortunate part of making almost any online purchase is the possibility for counterfeits.
+An unfortunate part of making almost any online purchase is the possibility of counterfeits.
 One easy way to combat this is to be knowledgeable about the product you are interested in purchasing.
 When talking about NBA jerseys, a few key areas can help you decide if the jersey you are looking at is real or fake.

 The first thing to note is the price.
 No one is selling online to lose money.
 If it is too good to be true, then your expectations should be realistic.
 Prices should generally fall in line with the ranges listed above.
 The exceptions would be for players viewed as busts, traded players or when teams completely change their color scheme or team name.